auth0/docs/articles/guides/login/migrating-lock-v9-spa.md

 ---
 # Migrate Single Page Applications using Lock 9 to Universal Login

-This document explains how to migrate Web Applications using [Lock](/libraries/lock) to universal login.
+This document explains how to migrate Web Applications using [Lock](/libraries/lock) to Universal Login.
 For other migration scenarios see [Migrating from Embedded to Universal Login](/guides/login/migration-embedded-universal).

 When you use Lock v9 in a Web Application, your code does basically this: